 Work has commenced on an interactive DTEC catalogue that will act as a registry providing details of M&S resources available for reuse across Defence.
 The current (non-interactive) version comprises the following:

 - Virtual BattleSpace (VBS) v2 compiled virtual terrains (databases);

 - 3D models for which the MOD has reuse rights;

-- A listing of TES software resources available for reuse that includes computer generated forces, simulated comms, training need analysis and exercise management software;
+- a listing of TES software resources available for reuse that includes computer generated forces, simulated communications, training need analysis and exercise management software;

 Part 2 - Reference